enthralling shell at the odyssey theatre

 The local part of the project involved 30 interviews with people ages 6 to 101.

-“I think this is an important story to tell because we’re actively questioning our local and national identity right now and we have the opportunity to make social and political choices that are inclusive, that acknowledge that most of us share a connection on some level as immigrants,” Smith Ahern said.
+“I think this is an important story to tell because we’re actively questioning our local and national identity right now and we have the opportunity to make social and political choices that are inclusive, that acknowledge that those of us who are not Native share a connection on some level as immigrants,” Smith Ahern said.

 Smith Ahern’s creative partner Kate Elias, who resides in Seattle, will attend the event at the community center.